 I have a hate affair with anger.
-I cannot bare to watch violence up close.
-I’ve seen it erupt quite a few times in France, already far too often.
-When I think of anger I have to admit that it has at times burned in me.
+I simply cannot bare to watch violence up close.
+But I’ve seen it erupt quite a few times in France, far too often.
+So not to sound self-righteous, when I think of anger I have to admit that it has at times burned in me.
 I know what it feels like to lose perspective and control.
-I’ve been told it is good thing to express your anger.
+We’ve been told it is good thing to express your anger.
 I am not sure its a licence to go nuts though!
 Nonetheless, there are some things that should make us angry and we need to express it with conviction.
 Injustice is one of those things, it should elicit a strong sense of emotion and then action in us.
 Yes, we can be angry without becoming aggressive and hateful.
 All anger and wrath that leads to harsh words or hurtful actions is what we all, every human, should put away.

 The second fight occurred about five minutes later and was even crazier when one of the asylum seekers snatched a knife from the bread cutting station and chased another who had offended him.
 Luckily there are some refugees that hate violence too.
 And a few strong refugees were able to wrench the knife away.
 Soon after it was calm again.
 But one of the leaders of the Association was telling everyone that if they continued this stuff they’d close down shop!

 In a way I was glad that my visiting six young men and women from Quebec saw this.
-It was a reality check for them.
+It was a reality shock for them.
 I had asked them to organize activities with the men and they planned accordingly to do so with this same group of men.
-However after the fights some thought maybe it wasn’t a good idea anymore.
+However after the fights there were second thoughts.
 I was wavering too.
-I wanted them to have fun.
-Then I talked to a Palestinian woman who volunteered as a lawyer to help these men figure out next steps, especially those already refused.
-We discussed the trauma of living rough in Paris especially after what they had seen in their homelands, not counting the arduous and dangerous journey to get here.
-My heart was being moved again.
+I wanted the asylum seekers and refugees to have fun.
+I talked to a Palestinian woman who volunteered as a lawyer to help these men figure out next steps about what just happened.
+We discussed the trauma of living rough in Paris especially for those who had seen so much violence and hardship in their homelands, not even counting the arduous and dangerous journey to get here.
+My heart was being stirred again.

 Our little world is brimming full of anger because of repeated injustices inflicted on the helpless, including, or especially on the asylum seekers.
 Paris has made me realize once again that many thousands have little in life.
 Over one hundred thousand people applied for asylum in France last year, a record.
 Once here is nowhere else for these men to turn.
 They left their horrible situations with hopes of a better life.
 The journey to get to Europe was fraught with danger, hard and rough.
-Many don’t even make it alive!
-It drives many to crazy fear and others to deep anger, explosive anger.
-Once they finally arrived to what they thought was salvation, they discover this is no heaven here.
+Not all who attempt to cross the sea make it alive, the latest statistics say every day six people drown trying to cross the Mediterranean!
+The ones who finally made it to Europe, to what they thought was salvation, discover this is no heaven here.
 It is lonely.
 It is dangerous.
+Its is poverty.
+It is disdain.
+It is a loss of dignity.
 It is almost without mercy.
 No wonder fights do break out; its surprising there aren’t more!

-As I write these words, I sense there is a calling out for peacemakers to come forth.
-We may be hesitant to get involved, but the call is to leave the safety of our comfort zones!
-Maybe you are one of those who hears that same call as I do.
-My jaw doesn’t ache anymore, but my heart still aches for the world, my Parisian world, and for all those other distant places like Afghanistan, Somalia, Sudan, Nigeria, Guinea, Chad, and Syria and……. and ……. where peace seems almost non-existent.
+As I write these words, I need to call out, ” Peacemakers come forth!”
+We may be hesitant to get between two fighters, but the real call is to leave the safety of our comfort zones and bring encouragement, practical kindness and love!
+Maybe you are one of those?
+My jaw doesn’t ache now, but my heart still does, for my Parisian world, and for all those other distant places where dignity is stolen by war, poverty, culture, religion and racism, places like Afghanistan, Somalia, Sudan, Nigeria, Guinea, Chad, and Syria and……. and ……. where peace is almost non-existent.